iTwin/platform-api-documentation/apis/overview/authorization.md

 1. Authenticate the end user and ask for consent

     This step will be performed by Bentley&#39;s authorization server and does not require anything to be implemented in your application.
-Redirect the end user to your application&#39;s callback URL with an authorization code

 1. Redirect the end user to your application&#39;s callback URL with an authorization code